KenBonny/A-Frame-Mazing-Architecture/A-Frame-Mazing Architecture abstract.md

 # A-Frame-Mazing Architecture

-A lot of architectures, patterns and code organization promote splitting infrastructure code from (business) logic.
+A lot of architectures, patterns and code organisation promote splitting infrastructure code from (business) logic.
 Yet when I look at examples, both happen in the same function.
 They are separated by an interface, but they are interspersed.
-Now that I've sniffed out the problem, A-Frame Architecture helps me to separate them properly.
-In doing so, it simplifies a lot of scenarios and makes easily testable code trivially testable code.
+A-Frame Architecture helps me to separate them properly.
+In doing so, it simplifies a lot of scenarios and transforms easily testable code into trivially testable code.

-So let's take a stroll through my dog walking app and get lost in all the good smells that emerge.
+Let's take a stroll through my dog walking app and get lost in all the good smells that emerge.
 I'll reward you with tasty treats...
 I mean patterns that help you fall into the pit of success.
 Possibly dug by my dog.

 Disclaimer: no repositories were harmed in the making of this presentation.